RedElastic/redelastic-commerce/README.md

 This is the implementation of the subdomain’s logic when in test or development.
 Ideally you would not depend on external resources unless testing or developing in production mode.

-# Running the Application

-Prior to running the application, you will need to have a Postgres instance running.
-If you're using a Mac or Linux, you can get up and running in minutes with [postgres.app](http://postgresapp.com/).

-After you have Postgres running, you can execute `sbt run` or `activator run`

-# Testing the Application

-Because Play 2.5 uses Guice heavily, it is not enough to rely on compilation alone to detect errors.
-We must implement a reasonable test suite to detect injection errors.

-To execute the tests: `sbt test`

-**PricingControllerTest.java**

-Demonstrates a minimal test of a controller.

-**PricingServiceTest.java**

-Demonstrates how to test bounded contexts directly.